MineiToshio/CursosPlatzi/Curso de Escritura en Inglés/README.md

 * Find the best ways to communicate in diferent work situations
 * Most contents are written

-## Comunicación efectiva y persuasiva
+## Effective and persuasive communication

 * **Get to know your audience**.
 It is not the same to write for a doctor than a architect.
 * **Call your audience attention**, map the subjects you want to write about.
 It's always better to write about things you are interested in.